ANIFASUMBA/Pyramid-Printer/README.md

-This is a  simple page that I created about myself using html language.
+This is a  simple java program that uses a moveable build platform to create objects with a pyramid shape It's a type of 3D printer.